Venue & Settings

 Multi-venue management lets you:

-- Add new venue locations, each with its own Pro subscription billed immediately
+- Add new venue locations, each with its own paid Pro commitment billed immediately

 - Switch between venues from the profile menu (web) or Settings (mobile)